mattcole19/NHL_Points_Analyses/README.md

 # NHL Points Analyses

 ## Overview
+This project scrapes all NHL games for the 2017-2018 season and generates a dataframe identical to the one on the standings page on NHL.com

+## What I Learned
+- Pandas - This was my first time using Pandas so it allowed me to touch the surface on the capabilities of manipulating data with Pyhon
+- Web Scraping - BeautfiulSoup4 also taught me a little bit about HTML along the way

-## Disclaimer
+#### Disclaimer
 This was one my first ever personal coding projects, so the code is fairly messy.
 I was just using it to learn pandas and webscraping

-## What I Learned

-I used this project to gain experience with pandas and the main Python webscraping modules beautifulsoup4 and requests.
-The script scrapes every NHL game from the 2017-2018 season and creates a dataframe consisting of team statistics.